sleveque/control/README.md

 For instationary problems, the user can also provide a callable for the definition of a different initial condition, passing the argument initial_condition.
-The discretization in time can be set to backward Euler by passing the argument CN = False to the call; the default discretization in time is trapezi.
+The discretization in time can be set to backward Euler by passing the argument CN = False to the call; the default discretization in time is the trapezoidal rule.

 Control problems which include incompressibility constraints are defined by passing to the extra argument space_p, the space to which the pressure belongs.
 The software assumes that inf-sup stable finite